BhawnaBhatt/MLDL-Course-Ineuron/README.md

 # MLDL-Course-Ineuron
-These are exercises for the course ML-DL Masters
+These are assignment exercises for the course ML-DL Masters